 The Institute’s online Capability Assessment Tool captures certain information about those Members using the Tool.
-This information is collected – but only in a de-identified fashion – to assist the Institute in designing and developing its CPD program.
+This information is collected in an anonymous and de-identified fashion to assist the Institute in designing and developing its CPD program.

 If you register for an Institute event, either online or otherwise, the Institute will collect personal information about you that you provide as part of that registration.
 Unless you advise us otherwise, this information may be shared with event sponsors or partners so that they may contact you directly.

 Similarly, if you order a publication or periodical (either online or otherwise), the Institute will collect personal information about you that you provide as part of that order.

 If you choose to pay by credit card for any purposes associated with each of the above, the Institute will collect your credit card information.
 However, such information is used only for the purposes of processing your payment.
 If you provide us with credit card information online, the information is stored in encrypted form.
 If you provide us with credit card information by either telephone or on a printed form, the information is destroyed after the transaction has been processed.

 If you volunteer in certain areas of the Institute’s education program – such as examination marking – you will be asked to provide personal banking details so that we can process payments to you for such services provided by you to the Institute.